juanclopgar97/python_sharp/README.md

 Key differences:

 - All members used (variable, methods and event) are static (use of @staticevent instead of @event)
-- Get/Set methods to encapsulate the static variable are implemented as static methods due a lack of static properties python implementation
+- Get/Set methods to encapsulate the static variable are implemented as static methods due to the lack of static properties implementation in Python

-And that is it, those are all differences, so if you have questions about how this code works, is **HIGHLY RECOMMENDED** go back to [Events](#Events) section or raise a question on the [issues](https://github.com/juanclopgar97/python_sharp/issues) section of this repository.
+And that is it, those are all differences, so if you have questions about how this code works, it is **HIGHLY RECOMMENDED** go back to [Events](#Events) section or raise a question on the [issues](https://github.com/juanclopgar97/Python_sharp/issues) section of this repository.